PiyushKumarPU/Algorithms/Notes/self/Int_DSA/Hashing Basics.md

 ### Query: Frequency of Elements

     Problem Description:
         Given and array of integers N and set of Queries Q, find the frequency of each query element in give array.
     Inputs:
         arr[11] =  {2,6,3,8,2,8,2,3,8,10,6}
         Q : 4
         value associated with Q
             2,8,3,5
     Explanation:
         We have an array arr of size 11 and it may have duplicate value.
         We have another set of value and we need to find their frequency in given array.

- Idea/approach to solve above problem:
+ ### Solution Approach:
     Idea 1 :
         For each element in query, iterate over the array and find the frequency for each query element.
-    TC : O(N) and SC : O(1)
+        TC : O(N)
+        SC : O(1)

     Idea 2:
         Iterate through array and store frequency of each element in HashMap<Integer,Integer>.
 Now for each query element find the frequency in hashmap and print/return it.
+        TC :
-    TC : O(N+Q) Here no of iteration will be N + Q, N for calculating frequency and Q for searching frequncy in hashmap and SC : O(N)
+            O(N+Q) Here no of iteration will be N + Q, N for calculating frequency and Q for searching frequncy in hashmap SC : O(N)

 ```java
     // code block to implement idea2